jundalisay/superblist/content/en/social/economics/principles/part-2/chapter-05.md

 This shows the following:

-- A new tax raises prices (light green dashed line) and has the same effect as a price ceiling in terms of loss (yellow area)
+- A new tax raises prices (blue dashed line) and has the same effect as a price ceiling in terms of loss (red area)

 - A new technology lower prices and create real material gains.
-It makes consumer bargains permanent, while spreading it to more people (purple area).
+It makes consumer bargains permanent, while spreading it to more people (orange area).

 > New production technologies decrease costs.
 These then either increases profits or allows more to be produced.
 The former creates a "producer’s surplus" or gain.
 An example is the iPhone.
 The latter spreads the consumer's surplus or bargain to more people.
 An example is the Android phone.